hyparam/hyparquet/README.md

 This behavior can be changed by setting the `utf8` option to `false` in functions such as `parquetRead`.
 Note that this option only affects `BYTE_ARRAY` columns without an annotation.
 Columns with a `STRING`, `ENUM` or `UUID` logical type, for example, will be decoded as expected by the specification.

 Note also that hyparquet checks by default if the metadata contains a `geo` key to detect [GeoParquet](https://geoparquet.org/).
-If so, any geometry columns will be decoded as WKB binary data to GeoJSON geometries (by setting the column logical type) regardless of the `utf8` option.
+If so, any geospatial column will be marked with the GEOMETRY or GEOGRAPHY logical type and decoded as WKB binary data to GeoJSON geometries, regardless of the `utf8` option.
 Set the `geoparquet` option to `false` to disable this behavior.

 ## Supported Parquet Files